Get A Free Legal Consultation

 Talcum powder is made from talc, which is a mineral that contains magnesium, silicon and oxygen.
 Johnson & Johnson (J&J), the main manufacturer of talcum powder products, does not use warning labels and denies a link to ovarian cancer.
 J&J talcum powder products include:

 When talcum powder is applied to the genitals, it can travel into the body through the vagina and fallopian tubes.
-It then irritates the ovaries and can cause inflammation and growth of ovarian cancer cells.
+It then irritates the ovaries and can cause inflammation and the growth of ovarian cancer cells.
 Talcum powder has been advertised for genital use to increase freshness for women and girls.
-It is also used on sanitary napkins, diaphragms or condoms.
+It is also used on sanitary napkins, diaphragms, or condoms.

 In the 1970s, talcum powder particles were found in ovarian tumors.
 This sparked research into the substance and its effects on women.
 Animal testing has shown that some animals exposed to talcum powder develop tumors.
 In 1992, the link was substantiated with a study finding a 33 percent increased risk of ovarian cancer in women who practiced genital use of talcum powder.
 The danger of genital talc powder use has been denied by talcum powder product manufacturers and mostly overlooked by the U.S. Food and Drug Administration (FDA).

 The FDA has acknowledged the talcum powder and ovarian cancer risk on its website.
 Because the FDA lacks the authority to regulate cosmetic products, the responsibility to warn consumers shifts to talcum powder product manufacturers.
 But Johnson & Johnson, a primary talcum powder manufacturer, denied the original 1970 findings.
-The company continues to deny the risk of ovarian cancer and produce talcum powder products without warning labels.
+The company continues to deny the risk of ovarian cancer and produces talcum powder products without warning labels.

-A 2016 study, conducted by Brigham and Women’s Hospital in Boston and published in the journal Epidemiology, outlines the link between genital use of talcum powder and ovarian cancer.
-In the study that compared talcum powder use among women with ovarian cancer and women without illness, doctors found that applying the product to genitals, underwear and sanitary napkins increased the risk of developing ovarian cancer by one third.
+A 2016 study conducted by Brigham and Women’s Hospital in Boston and published in the journal Epidemiology, outlines the link between genital use of talcum powder and ovarian cancer.
+In the study that compared talcum powder use among women with ovarian cancer and women without illness, doctors found that applying the product to genitals, underwear and sanitary napkins increased the risk of developing ovarian cancer by one-third.

 The most serious of the talcum powder side effects is its increased risk of ovarian cancer.
 One study found a 30 percent increased risk of developing ovarian cancer within a person’s lifetime with the perineal or genital use of talcum powder.